msu/csci-494-594-comptag/README.md

 * Present (both orally and written) topics in computational topology and geometry to peers.

+## Prerequisites

+This seminar assumes that you are familiar with the following topics: set theory, vector spaces, runtime analysis, and basic data structures.
+A student in this class must be familiar with proof techniques, including proof by induction and proof by contradiction.
+Undergraduates must have earned a B+ or higher in a proofs class (CSCI 246 or M 242).

 ## When and Where?

 When?
 Please seee slack for details.